andrewmcgee/Injextor/README.md

 }

 ```
-(Please note: If you want to use alternative `ResolverType` values from those `Resolvers`, then you can inject them into the property wrappers as follows:
+Please note: If you want to use alternative `ResolverType` values from those owned by the `Resolvers` singleton class, then you can inject them into the property wrappers as follows:

 ```
 @Dependency(resolver: someResolver) var uniqueDependency: DependencyType